 So, in case you haven’t been keeping up with us via the blog all year, here’s a quick rundown of our 2018:

-Matt continued working as fulfillment manager (with a healthy dose of human resources thrown in) at Sherwood Pet Health, and he’s now been there about four and a half years (I think).
+Matt continued working as a fulfillment manager (with a healthy dose of human resources thrown in) at the same pet food company, and he’s now been there about four and a half years (I think).
 His responsibilities grew quite a bit more this year as he started hiring people (and firing people, unfortunately) and managing his own team.
 He’s also been working on a lot of personal projects this year, including writing in his novel, trying his hand out at some woodworking projects (a new passion for him), tending to our yard and gardens, and taking up weight lifting again.

 I continue to enjoy my time as a stay-at-home mom, and this year, my side projects of blogging and my part-time photography business kept me busier than ever.